-Harry Dorcy’s legal practice focuses on complex commercial litigation at both the trial and appellate levels.
-Prior to joining WTO in 2016, he was a contract attorney working for multiple law firms and corporations conducting eDiscovery reviews on various complex matters including class-action products liability, employment, breach of contract, and patent infringement.
+Prior to joining WTO, Harry was a contract attorney working for multiple law firms and corporations conduction eDiscovery reviews on various complex matters across a range of practice areas and industries.

 - Won Montana Supreme Court victory for a health system in a putative consumer class action that challenged its policy of issuing refunds in the form of pre-paid debit cards.
 The victory affirmed WTO's prior summary judgment win and defeated the plaintiff's new claims on appeal.